clef/clef-wordpress/readme.txt

 == Credits ==

 [Dave Ross](http://davidmichaelross.com) created the original Clef plugin for WordPress.
 The Clef team continues to develop the plugin further.
+Open source contributions are welcome via the [Clef 2FA GitHub repository](https://github.com/clef/clef-wordpress/).
 All trademarks, including the Clef logo, are the property of Clef.

-== Roadmap ==

-* More localization.
-To help translate, see [the localization guide](http://support.getclef.com/article/62-how-to-help-translate-clef-wordpress-plugin).
-* Improved invite system for adding new Clef users
-* Support for Clef team member login and account creation